Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

-`biltwith.com` info regarding the web technoligies related to the website `wapalyzer` very neat tool gives a nice overview about a website `whatweb` - built in Kali linux tools. www.tesla.com `Burp suite` - has capability of intercepting web traffic anoher tool foxy proxy, we can change the request parameters and then examin the response goole fu, `site:tesla.com -www filetype:pdf`
+`biltwith.com` info regarding the web technoligies related to the website `wapalyzer` very neat tool gives a nice overview about a website `whatweb` - built in Kali linux tools. www.tesla.com `Burp suite` - has capability of intercepting web traffic, checkout anoher similar tool `foxy proxy`, we can change the request parameters and then examin the response goole fu, `site:tesla.com -www filetype:pdf`
 Utilizing social media